davidrg70/Retrospective_EEG_Dyslexia/README.md

 # Retrospective_EEG_Dyslexia

-** Scripts with "nmri" are part of the pipeline for EEG processing, analysis, source reconstruction described by Marquetand et al (2019 - https://doi.org/10.1089/brain.2019.0662), and the ones here were used for the retrospective Dyslexia study.
+** Scripts with "nmri" are modified but part of the pipeline for EEG processing, analysis, source reconstruction described by Marquetand et al (2019 - https://doi.org/10.1089/brain.2019.0662).
+The scripts available here were used for the retrospective Dyslexia study (Preprint: https://doi.org/10.21203/rs.3.rs-2895521/v1).
 Additionally, several scripts were used to bring the source reconstructed data to permutational analysis in PALM.

 ** Scripts with "dg" initials were additionally programmed by David Garnica for EEG data management, processing, analysis, and results visualization.